 • Human impacts on Earth Systems

-Episode-1 (~10 min): Get to know the climate scientist as they introduce themselves as well as the climate question that will be investigated.
+Episode-1 (~10-20 min): Get to know the scientist as they introduce themselves as well as the scientific question that will be investigated.
+Begin investigating.

-Episode 3 (~20 min): Each scientist ties the research and analysis from Parts 1&2 to our collective climate future.
+Episode 3 (~15-20 min): Final investigations along with each scientist tying the research and analysis from Parts 1&2 to our collective future.

 Assessment: Virtual Field Labs are designed to engage students in active note taking, building data tables, sketching, graphing, calculating and analyzing.
 Active participation will produce student artifacts that are designed to be easily checked by the teacher.